-How to improve a poor credit rating with a credit card
+How to improve a credit rating with a credit card

 WHICH credit cards are suitable for people with past credit problems or those who are new to credit?

-Here are some of the cards currently open to applicants with poor credit scores:
+To begin, the table below shows some of the credit cards that are currently open to applicants with poor credit scores.

 Credit building: the basics

-First, everyone uses different methods to assess someone's credit history.
-An established bank, for example, will have access to more information than a new lender - and they may both use different credit reference agencies than other lenders.
+Firstly, all banking institutions use different methods to assess someone's credit history.
+An established bank, for example, has access to more information than a new lender, and different lenders may use different credit reference agencies.

-Second, lenders accept and reject applications based on profit as well as risk.
-So even people we might regard as having "perfect" credit ratings - people with a long history, who have never paid interest - can be rejected.
+Secondly, lenders accept and reject applications based on profit as well as risk.
+So even people who we might regard as having a perfect credit rating - those with long histories who have never paid interest - can be rejected.

-But that doesn't mean there's no point trying to improve our credit profiles.
-There are still better and worse histories, and things that can transform one into the other - there's just no such thing as a universally perfect credit profile.
+But despite the vagaries, it is still a worthwhile exercise to try to improve our credit profiles.
+There are things that can transform a poor credit history into a better one - there's just no such thing as a universally perfect credit profile.